luthfimaajid/create-kuproy/README.md

 ```
 ### Postgres & MySQL
 If you are using postgres and mysql since we are using prisma as an ORM, please make sure to define schema on `schema.prisma` file inside `src/models` folder.\
+You can refer to [this link](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference) for schema documentation.\
 After defining the model, run this 2 script before starting the application.
 ```
 npm run prisma:migrate:dev